 Figure 0.6.
-Three-dimensional grid to identify the social and ritual position of each individual Rendille
+Three-dimensional grid to identify the social and ritual position of each individual Rendille End of page 80

 In this three-dimensional grid, not all grid points can be filled.
 The special ritual statuses can - with certain qualifications regarding the time immediately after circumcision - only be held by male individuals; furthermore a boy or warrior cannot be dabeel, members of certain families cannot be hosoob, etc.